pp641/Assignment_idea_usher/readme.md

 App Directory Structure:

-    ---index.js => main file which will run the node app schema => This Contains the list of all the schemas in the app => 1.
+    schema => This Contains the list of all the schemas in the app => 1.
 Post Schema which has post details and Post Image Object => 2.
 Tags Schema which has tag details.